 The system emulation simulates a 32-bit Linux environment for the translated process and hides the fact that it is running in a 64-bit process.
 This has several aspects:

-- System call translation: All 32-bit system calls issued by the translated process must be emulated using 64-bit system calls.
-For the majority of system calls, this is done through the kernel's built-in 32-bit compatibility layer.
-However certain system calls require special handling in the translator, such as those related to signal handling, address space management and thread/process creation.
+System call translation: All 32-bit system calls issued by the translated process must be emulated using 64-bit system calls.
+In some cases additional support from the kernel is required, for which Tango uses a special kernel module.
+Certain system calls also require special handling in the translator, such as those related to signal handling, address space management and thread/process creation.